Algerian dinar: Etymology

 The name "dinar" is ultimately derived from the Roman denarius.
 The Arabic word santīm comes from the French "centime", since Algeria was under French occupation from 1830 to 1962.

 History

 The dinar was introduced on 1 April 1964, replacing the Algerian new franc at par.

 Exchange rates

-The official exchange rate set by the Central Bank of Algerian: Algerian Dinar to U.S. dollar is approximately د.ج138.26 per 1 US dollar.
+The official exchange rate set by the Bank of Algeria: Algerian Dinar to U.S. dollar is approximately 134 د.ج per 1 US dollar.

-The real exchange rate of the Algerian Dinar to U.S. dollar is approximately د.ج212 per 1 US dollar on black market.

-Argotic counting system

-The masses rarely use the dinar as such, but the franc (officially the centime; one hundredth of a dinar) and the doro (one twentieth of a dinar).
-In traditional selling places such as the vegetable market or in the case of street vendors, prices are displayed in francs, in more modern shops the prices are displayed in dinars but the franc is used in speech.

 Coins

 In 1964, coins in denominations of 1, 2, 5, 10, 20 and 50 centimes, and 1 dinar were introduced, with the 1, 2 and 5 centimes struck in aluminium, the 10, 20 and 50 centimes in aluminium bronze and the 1 dinar in cupro-nickel.
 The obverses showed the emblem of Algeria, while the reverses carried the values in Eastern Arabic numerals.
 In later decades, coins were issued sporadically with various commemorative subjects.
 However, the 1 and 2 centimes were not struck again, whilst the 5, 10 and 20 centimes were last struck in the 1980s.